minaypp/Midterm/README.md

 How to Run

-1. visual studios
+1. Visual studios
    - download main.py file
    - open and run through console

-2. any online compiler
+2. Any online compiler
    - copy and paste source code into compiler
    - run